hannahchan/Scaffold.Service/Scaffold/Docs/GettingStarted.md

 - [Visual Studio Code](https://code.visualstudio.com)

 All other tooling should already be installed inside the development container.
 You are also welcomed to install your own.

+For more information, please take a look at the [Development Container](./DevelopmentContainer.md) documentation.